OpenJAC/JAC.jl/README.md

 The numerous features of JAC can be easily understood by following the tutorials that are distributed together with the code.
-Further details can then be found from the [Manual, Compendium & Theoretical Background to JAC](Manual-Jac-dist.pdf).
-Make use the index or a full-text search to find selected items in this (.pdf) manual.
+Further details can then be found from the [User Guide, Compendium & Theoretical Background to JAC](UserGuide-Jac.pdf).
+Make use the index or a full-text search to find selected items in this (.pdf) User Guide.

 A very first **simple example** has been discussed in the reference above and refers to the low-lying level structure and the Einstein A and B coefficients of the 3s 3p^6 + 3s^2 3p^4 3d -> 3s^2 3p^5